-Draft agenda available for the inaugural LEPH Consultation focusing on ‘Gender in public health and safety’
+Closing date to register for the Consultation on ‘Gender in public health & safety’ is 11 October

 Pictured: Members of the International Association of Women Police, L-R, Melissa Jardine (Australia), Myra James (Canada), Shahala Pervin (Bangladesh)

-The audience will include police, researchers, civil society representatives and people with live experience.
-We would like to focus on multi-stakeholder collaborations and innovative approaches as well as how challenges may be overcome in implementing new approaches or policy changes which may provide useful lessons learned for other local and international scenarios.
+The consultation will focus on multi-stakeholder collaborations and innovative approaches as well as how challenges may be overcome in implementing new approaches or policy changes which may provide useful lessons learned for other local and international contexts.

-Participants registered for the main LEPH2019 conference will have preference due to limited numbers.
-(A catering fee may apply).
+Participants registered for the main LEPH2019 conference will have preference due to limited numbers with a maximum of 50 people.

 Key speakers and organisers include: